ZIGGY THE CALATHEA SANDERIANA

 - Lack of humidity levels.
 Be sure that the calathea sanderiana is near a humidifier or a pebble tray is used underneath his pot.

 - Occasionally the brown tips could be from over fertilising, it is good to note that Ziggy’s roots are very sensitive.
 Always dilute a generic houseplant fertiliser.

 OUR TOP 3 CARE TIPS

-Top tip 2: Clean her foliage once a week with a damp cloth to remove any dust.
+Top tip 2: Clean her foliage with the beautifying leaf shine once every three weeks to remove any dust.

 Top tip 3: Always water and mist Ziggy with filtered or rain water.
 Harsh chemicals found in tap water will cause her edges to brown.